openebs-archive/openebs-docs/docs/architecture.md

 m-apiserver is also responsible for creating deployment specification files required for creating the volume pods.
 After generating these specification files, it invokes kube-apiserver for scheduling the pods accordingly.
 At the end of volume provisioning by the OpenEBS PV provisioner, a Kubernetes object PV is created and is mounted on the application pod .
 The PV is hosted by the controller pod which is supported by a set of replica pods in different nodes.
 Controller pod and replica pods are part of the data plane and are described in more detail in the [Storage Engines](/docs/storageengine.html) section.

 Another important task of m-apiserver is volume policy management.
-OpenEBS provides very granular specification for expressing policies. m-apiserver interprets these yaml specifications, converts them into enforceable components and enforces them through volume-management side-cars.
+OpenEBS provides very granular specification for expressing policies. m-apiserver interprets these yaml specifications, converts them into enforceable components and enforces them through volume-management sidecars.

 ### Maya volume exporter

-Maya volume export is a side-car for each of the storage controller pods (cStor/Jiva).
-These side cars connect the control plane to the data plane for fetching statistics.
+Maya volume export is a sidecar for each of the storage controller pods (cStor/Jiva).
+These sidecars connect the control plane to the data plane for fetching statistics.
 The granularity of statistics is at the volume level.
 Some example statistics are:

 - volume read latency
 - volume write latency